 Put the fun back into funnel

-When I get back from a desert trip that uses jerry cans, I’m always astounded to see a fair amount of dirt in the bottom of an empty drum.
+When we get back from a desert trip that uses jerry cans, we’re always astounded to see a fair amount of dirt in the bottom of an empty drum.
 Inevitably some of this grit is going to get into your tank, and into your fuel system.
 One easy way to get around this is using a flash funnel that acts like a primary filter for your fuel.
 It doesn’t replace any of your other filters, but it can extend the life of your filters and fuel system… and is just an old-fashioned good idea.

 Hit it with a hammer